 In the last picture, we see the same cone a week later after it started splitting open.
 What adds another level of mystery to the mutational pattern is how the chimeric boundary between the white & green genotypes does not always follow the diamond pattern seen when the cones start splitting open.
 Seeds originating from these border sections may produce chimeric albino seedlings.
 It's estimated that approximately 50 cones on the tree were entirely albino, while just 15 exhibited the chimeric albino variegation seen here.

 Between September & October of 2019, 8 chimeric albino cones and 29 albino cones were collected off the aerial albino redwood.
 A total of 37 mutated cones were collected yielding approximately 3300 seeds.
 In October the first set of seeds were sown in planting trays separated by cone origin.
 Chimeric cones in one row, albino cones in the second, and green cones in the third.
-Over the course of the next 2-3 weeks a total of 41 seedlings germinated for all cone groups.
-Viability was a extremely low at a rate of around 1.2%.
+Over the course of the next 2-3 weeks, a total of 41 seedlings germinated for all cone groups.
+Viability was extremely low at a rate of around 1.2%.
 This number was surprising considering the species already has an average germination rate of 10-15%.
 Three of the seedlings were chimeric albino, while another turned out to be a pale albino.
-Those four variegated seedlings translated to 0.1% viability rate for the mutated group.
-These may be minute numbers but are extraordinary examples for such a complex species.
+Those four variegated seedlings translated to a 0.1% viability rate for the mutated group.
+These may be minute numbers but are extraordinary examples of such a complex species.

 A sectorial albino chimera seedling has germinated around its normal green siblings.
 Even at this young age the seedling exhibits multi-colored needle arrangement.

 In December 2019, this month-old seedling exhibits chimeric and pale albino variegation.
 The seedling on the left appears normal.